 parameter estimation: the methods of estimating the preliminary parameters as starting value to fit the models will be represented in table1.

-In logistic fitting process, the preliminary estimation of N_0 and N_max is the minimum and maximum population size of each data sets, same as Gompertz model but the logarithm of population size.
-If the data size is too small, in these scripts is less than 5 points, the slope of the linear model fit will be used as the preliminary r_max, else the middle 60% data will be used to be fitted in linear model and get the slope of the models as r_max in logistic models, while in Gompertz, as it is prone to face the problem that the model parameters are not identifiable, the more robust method was used by using the data points within the 20%-95% population size.

 Sample the starting value 1000 times around the preliminary starting values with the factor of 0.2 follow the normal distribution.

 In GuessStart function: fitting the models using the nlsLM() function from minpack.lm package in R. It is possible to fail when fitting the non-linear model with too far-reach starting value, so within the function, using the tryCatch function in base R to return the error and avoid stop the whole process.